 - 1 as the index

-- And FALSE so we only return exact matches
+- FALSE for exact matches

-How to Compare Two Columns In Google Sheets Using MATCH
+How To Compare Two Columns In Google Sheets Using MATCH

 The MATCH function works similarly to VLOOKUP.
 The difference is that the results will show the row position of the match in the array_column.
 The syntax for the MATCH function is: